 - Close them immediately.

 - For charges and debits on existing accounts, ask the representative to send you the company's fraud dispute forms.
 If the company doesn't have such forms, outline your dispute in a letter.
-The Federal Trade Commission provides a sample letter on its web site.
 All correspondence should be mailed to the company’s billing inquiries address, not the address to which you send your payments.

-- If want to file a dispute directly with the company and do not want to file a report with police, ask the company if it accepts the FTC’s ID Theft Affidavit.
-If it does not, ask the representative to send you the company’s fraud dispute forms.
+- If want to file a dispute directly with the company and do not want to file a report with police, ask the representative to send you the company’s fraud dispute forms.

 - Report identity theft to your local police department.